 By Filip Sablik

-Filip Sablik is the Publisher of Top Cow Productions, Inc. He’s been in the business for eight years and just officially entered his thirties.
+Filip Sablik is the Publisher of Top Cow Productions, Inc. He’s been in the business for ten years and is in his thirties.
 Occasionally, he does a bit of writing and drawing.
 He loves comics.
 Top Cow Productions, Inc. was founded by Marc Silvestri, co-founder of Image Comics.
 Top Cow currently publishes its line of comic books in 21 languages in over 55 different countries.
 The company has launched 20 franchises (18 original and two licensed) in the industry’s Top 10, seven at #1, a feat accomplished by no other publisher in the last two decades.